 Line editing is custom-quoted per 250-word page for most projects and includes a deep line edit and critique.
 Once you sign a contract, half the total is due up front and half when the project is finished.
 The total project cost falls within the professional rate standards set by the Editorial Freelancers Association.

 Manuscript critiques are $900 per one manuscript of up to 100,000 words.
 This editorial letter is usually 10-15 pages, and great for writers with an early draft or an almost-finished draft that hasn’t gotten traction with agents.
 For a total of $1,400, we can also add detailed scene notes to the already-comprehensive letter.
 (Usually this add-on service amounts to about 500 notes in the margins of your draft, and is our most popular service.)
 Clients have called these letters a master course in writing unto themselves.

-Submission checking evaluates your query letter, synopsis, and first 50 pages with an industry insider’s eye and helps your materials stand out from the slush pile, vastly improving your chances with agents and residencies.
+The Standout Edit evaluates your query letter, synopsis, and first 50 pages with an industry insider’s eye and helps your materials stand out from the slush pile, vastly improving your chances with agents and residencies.
 The service is tailored to your needs but averages around $400.

 Short story editing pairs your short-form fiction with a specialist editor from the New England Review, a top literary journal.
 A 20-page story usually costs around $175, but talk to us about your particular piece.